folkertdev/reversible-debugger/bachelor-thesis/thesis.md

 Because we allow recursion, a branch of a choice may recurse back to the beginning.
 When this occurs, all participants have to jump back to the beginning, so every choice must be communicated to all participants.

-The PPDP'17 paper deals with this problem by disallowing different branches using different participants.
-All branches must use the same participants.
-This may require adding dummy communication to get a program to typecheck.
+The PPDP'17 paper and many other papers deal with this problem by disallowing different branches using different participants.
+In practice this means that all branches must perform the same communication to satisfy the global type, even if the communication is not needed in every branch (some branches have dummy communication).

 In the Haskell implementation we use a different method where every choice causes a broadcast of that choice to the other participants.
 Once again, some participants may not need the information